 Lie down to take your blood pressure, keeping your arm with the cuff at or near the same level of your heart.
 The nurse will allow you to do this, and it may also save 5-10 points on the reading.

 About the Author

 Jimmy McMillan is the owner of Heart Life Insurance where he specializes in underwriting life insurance with heart problems.
 He has successfully approved clients with difficult heart issues like heart attacks, atrial fibrillation, cardiomyopathy, angioplasty, multiple stents and mitral valve disorders.

 He is a fine fisherman who lives with the catch of his life, Emily, in Palm Coast FL.

 Before you apply, you’re going to want to get multiple quotes to compare rates.
 At Life Insurance Blog, we have access to over 40 best rated life insurance companies.
 You’ll be able to run instant quotes right on this page using our free life insurance quoter.

-You can even call us at 888-411-1329 and we’ll provide you customized quotes based on what you can qualify for.
+We’ll be happy to help provide you customized quotes based on what you can qualify for.
 We will help you apply conveniently apply online and prepare you for your life insurance medical exam.

 Thank you for reading our post, How to Pass Life Insurance Medical Exam.
 Please leave a comment or question below.